sharkshead/schematics/README.md

 # schematics
-The schematics files for different SharksHead modules
+The Kicad schematics files for different SharksHead modules